gtzan/boreal/README.rst

 * Documentation: https://boreal.readthedocs.io.

 Boreal is a library/framework for creating plots that react to audio while being able to listen to the underlying audio.
+It can be used as a stand-alone Bokeh application but the primary goal is for it to be used as part of the exploratory coding process when using Jupyter notebooks.

-It can be used as a stand-alone Bokeh application but the primary goal is for it to be used as part of the exploratory coding process when using notebooks.
+It is designed to be extensible and supports the addition of new audio reactive widgets as well as audio processors that extract information from the underlying audio signal.
+Playback controls can be used to play, pause, and seek the underlying audio and associated visuals.

 Features
 --------